-The TSP monitoring site (HV1) is located proximal to the 'Coniston' residence to the north of the CGM and has been sited in consideration of prevailing meteorological monitored conditions at the CGM (Figure 4).
-The location and selection of a single TSP monitor was agreed with the EPA prior to construction of the CGM (EPA personal communication, 5 June 2003).
+The TSP monitoring site (HV1) is located proximal to the 'Coniston' residence to the north of the CGO and has been sighted in consideration of prevailing meteorological monitored conditions at the CGO (Figure 4).
+The location and selection of a single TSP monitor was agreed with the EPA prior to construction of the CGO (EPA personal communication, 5 June 2003).

-TSP will be monitored in accordance with procedures within the EPA's (2007) guideline Approved Methods for the Sampling and Analysis of Air Pollutants in New South Wales (Appendix A).
-TSP will continue to be monitored for the life of the mine unless otherwise agreed by the Secretary of the NSW Department of Planning and Environment (DP&E).
-The siting of the high volume sampler monitoring unit has been undertaken in accordance with AS /NZS 3580.1.1:2007 and has been fenced to exclude stock.
-For TSP high volume samplers, Sections 7 and 8 of AS/NZS 3580.1.1:2007 relevantly require that:
+TSP is monitored in accordance with procedures within the EPA's (2007) Approved Methods for the Sampling and Analysis of Air Pollutants in New South Wales guideline (Appendix A).
+TSP will continue to be monitored for the life of the mine unless otherwise agreed by the Planning Secretary of the DPE.
+The siting of the high-volume sampler monitoring unit has been undertaken in accordance with AS /NZS 3580.1.1 and has been fenced to exclude stock.
+For TSP high volume samplers, Sections 7 and 8 of AS/NZS 3580.1.1 relevantly require that:

-- Sampling sites should not be affected by extraneous local emissions. - Ground level sampling sites (sampling inlet less than five metres above ground level) are generally preferable in low or scarcely built up areas. - There should be unrestricted airflow of 180° around the sampling inlet with no obstruction between the major source and the sampling inlet. - There should be a minimum clear sky angle of 120° above the sampling inlet. - The sampling inlet shall be 1 to 5 m above the ground surface.
+- Sampling sites should not be affected by extraneous local emissions. - Ground level sampling sites (sampling inlet less than five metres above ground level) are generally preferable in low or scarcely built-up areas. - There should be unrestricted airflow of 180° around the sampling inlet with no obstruction between the major source and the sampling inlet. - There should be a minimum clear sky angle of 120° above the sampling inlet. - The sampling inlet shall be 1 to 5 m above the ground surface.